adlard07/Information-Retrieval-AI/README.md

 This project implements an Information Retrieval AI system for question answering, utilizing a pre-trained language model.
 The chosen model is fine-tuned on a specific dataset to create a powerful and context-aware question answering system.
 The model is designed to understand and respond to user queries based on a given context, making it suitable for applications such as document analysis and content retrieval.

 ## Model Used
-The project employs the pre-trained model: [Specify Pre-trained Model, e.g., "bert-base-uncased"](https://huggingface.co/bert-base-uncased).
+The project employs the pre-trained model: [Specify Pre-trained Model](https://huggingface.co/bert-base-uncased).

 ## Fine-Tuning
 The fine-tuning process involves training the pre-trained model on a custom dataset containing context-question-answer triplets.
 The objective is to adapt the model to generate accurate and contextually relevant answers to user queries.